Al-Awamiyah

+Al-Awamia, also spelled Al-Awamiyah, (العوامية al-ʿAwāmiyyah) is a town in the Qatif Governorate, located in the Eastern Province of Saudi Arabia.

 Geography

-It is an ancient town, overlooking the Persian Gulf, in the north end of the oasis of Al-Qatif.
-It is located about 2.1 km south of Safwa city and about 1 km north of Al-Quddaih.
-It has a mangrove area.
-One of its neighborhoods is Al-Zara, which used to be a historic city and the capital of the historic province of Bahrain since the early Islamic times.
+Al-Awamia is an ancient town overlooking the Persian Gulf, located at the northern end of the Qatif oasis in Saudi Arabia.
+It lies within the Qatif Governorate, approximately 2.1 kilometers south of Safwa City and about 1 kilometer north of Al-Qudaih.
+The town used to features a mangrove area.

+Historically, Al-Awamia had direct access to the sea, but that coastline was buried due to land reclamation and urban development.
+The town also had several natural water springs (عيون ماء) that once supported agriculture and daily life, most of which have now disappeared.

+One of Al-Awamia's neighborhoods is Zara, a historically significant site that served as the capital of the historic of Eastern Arabia during the early Islamic era.
+In recent years, more than half of Zara was removed to make way for a major road construction project.

+Al-Awamia was formerly bordered by Ramis farms to the east, with other farmlands to the west and south.
+Most of these farms have been cleared due to urban expansion.
+To the north, the town is bordered by Safwa City, limiting its ability to expand and provide new housing.
+Consequently, many residents have moved to nearby areas, especially Nasera, which is now home to around 2,500 people living in 250 homes.

+Al-Qudaih, located just south of Al-Awamia, is also part of the Qatif Governorate and shares deep historical and social connections with Al-Awamia, forming part of the larger network of communities in the region.

 History

 Despite a ban on public demonstrations in Saudi Arabia, on 29 July 2006, a pro-Hezbollah march took place in Al-Awamiyah and al-Qatif, protesting against Israel’s military campaign against Lebanon.
 Further protests took place on 3 August of the same year and on 28 April 2009.

 In March 2009, at least four people, including a minor, were arrested after taking part in rallies which were organized to protest the warrant for the arrest of Sheikh Nimr Baqir al-Nimr, a senior Shiite cleric and Imam of a mosque in Al-Awamiyah.
 He had criticised attacks against Shias traveling to the tomb of Muhammad.

 On 5 April 2015, a security officer was killed during a raid on suspected government opponents.
 According to the government, at least four citizens were detained and weapons seized.

 In January 2016, Saudi Arabia executed the prominent Shiite cleric Sheikh Nimr Baqir al-Nimr, who had called for pro-democracy demonstrations, along with forty-seven people accused of terrorism.